covcom/388COM/Week_03_XML_and_gradle/README.md

     private TextView textViewBlock;
     ```

-    Declear a Vehicle object for the current vehicle on the screen, an ArrayList that holds Vehicles the user has added through menu, and a couple of other helper variables.
+    Declare a Vehicle object for the current vehicle on the screen, an ArrayList that holds Vehicles the user has added through menu, and a couple of other helper variables.

     ```java
     private Vehicle vehicle;